roytang/blog/content/posts/2008/09/grand-prix-manila-day-two-and-ptq-berlin.md

 _

-I have a couple more tournament reports to wrap up after this, so I&#8217;ll make this quick.
+I have a couple more tournament reports to wrap up after this, so I&'ll make this quick.

 Round 1 vs Faeries: 0-2 loss.
-The opponent was a guy from HK; luckily I&#8217;m pretty used to talking with HK-accented people, so we had almost no communication trouble at all.
-The only time I couldn&#8217;t understand him was when he tried to bounce something using Cryptic Command, I had no idea what the phrase he was using for bouncing was!
+The opponent was a guy from HK; luckily I&'m pretty used to talking with HK-accented people, so we had almost no communication trouble at all.
+The only time I couldn&'t understand him was when he tried to bounce something using Cryptic Command, I had no idea what the phrase he was using for bouncing was!
 I made a misplay in game two by playing a Spectral Procession from my hand instead of from under Windbrisk Heights when it was available.
-I also had a sideboarding problem where I didn&#8217;t think he would have Stillmoon Cavaliers (and hence had no Moonglove Extract).
+I also had a sideboarding problem where I didn&'t think he would have Stillmoon Cavaliers (and hence had no Moonglove Extract).
 Those same cavaliers helped him stabilize at 3 life to take game two.

 Round 2 vs Demigod DW: 2-1 win.
-My opponent didn&#8217;t board out Ashenmoor Gougers, which are so bad in this format.
-He was stuck on three lands for game three, and I had a Forge-Tender on the board to stop Spout, and he couldn&#8217;t cast the Soul Snuffers.
+My opponent didn&'t board out Ashenmoor Gougers, which are so bad in this format.
+He was stuck on three lands for game three, and I had a Forge-Tender on the board to stop Spout, and he couldn&'t cast the Soul Snuffers.

-Round 3 vs Unknown Deck (I have something scribbled in my notes, but I couldn&#8217;t read it!): 2-1 win.
+Round 3 vs Unknown Deck (I have something scribbled in my notes, but I couldn&'t read it!): 2-1 win.

 Round 4 vs Gbw No Doran: 0-2 loss.
-In game three, he had two Stillmoon Cavaliers that I didn&#8217;t see at all in the first two games.
+In game three, he had two Stillmoon Cavaliers that I didn&'t see at all in the first two games.
 Those guys went all the way.

 Round 5 vs Little Kid GW: 2-0 win.
 It was fun for the Stillmoon Cavalier to jump on block 5/6 flying indestructible vigilance guys.
 His two big guys on the board were no match to my seven + Mirrorweave in game one.
 In game two, apparently he boarded in Runed Halo, which are pretty bad vs Spectral Procession.